Why Do I Need Constant Reassurance in Relationships?

 When this pattern is explored in therapy, the focus is not on removing the need for reassurance, but on understanding the emotional experience underneath it and how it developed.

-Over time, many people find that relationships begin to feel less overwhelming and more stable.
-The same situations that once triggered immediate anxiety may begin to feel more manageable.
-Working within an attachment-based therapy approach can provide a space where these patterns can be understood and gradually shifted.
+Gradually, relationships can begin to feel less overwhelming and more stable.
+Situations that once triggered immediate anxiety may start to feel more manageable.

 If you are considering support, you can learn more about what it might look like to work together by visiting my contact page.
 I offer online therapy in North Carolina and South Carolina.